tagn/knowledge-vault/DND - Sam/Sessions/Session 001.md

 "Greetings, operatives.
 An ally of the Golden Vault named Verity Kye had her life's savings stolen from her by a devious gambling partner.
 We've found an opportunity to right this wrong.
 This quest, should you choose to undertake it, requires you to infiltrate the Afterlife Casino and steal a statuette and a sum of money.
 Meet with Verity at the Brine Widow tavern to learn more details.
 Good luck, operatives."

+Go sleep and meet at the Widow Tavern- Leave through the firehouse gate- tiefling- red skin- in the back waving us in.
+Closes us in the tavern.
+Backroom- swear to keep secret

+Casino- Togglepocket- steal statue prize- 5k gold.
+Back to Verity.
+Paid a dwarf to get a map of the casino.
+Both gamblers became friends- opened casino with the money.
+Pass card- boat shuttle, river goes into cave into the casino.
+Only employs tiefling magically locked but card will unlock Gold and statue in the vault.
+100g pieces each payment How long- in 48 hours.
+Dice game tournament
+Statue-will fit in the bag of holding, devil creature.
+Dress code- Money up front to play first-